Non-Sportbike Track Day Training

 Gloves – Full-coverage gauntlet gloves MUST leave no exposed skin.
 They should overlap the jacket when you are in the riding position.
 No fingerless gloves.

 Boots – Sturdy over-the-ankle boots .
-These do not have to be motorcycle-specific, but must provide sturdy protection and MUST leave no exposed skin by overlapping the pants when you are in the riding position.
+These do not have to be motorcycle-specific, but must provide sturdy protection and MUST leave no exposed socks or skin by overlapping the pants when you are in the riding position.

 Padded Undersuits: https://www.bohn-armor-pants.com/catalog/